agileactors/academy-node-workshop/README.md

 ## Branch description

-In this branch we will learn about web-sockets
+In this branch we will learn about sockets.
 In applications like a chat app realtime communication between the client and the server is a must have.

 This kind of communications can be achieved by a technology called **Sockets**.
 In node.js we can easily work with sockets using a popular library called socket.io